Updated: 3 days ago

 How many people, no matter what they try, spend their lives not losing Weight, or in unfulfilling Relationships (or none), or with Money problems or a Stalled career?

 The very foundation of personal improvement is self-care/self-love.
-Here is that link: https://www.danielsperaw.com/blog/the-essence-of-personal-improvement
+At this link: https://www.danielsperaw.com/blog/the-essence-of-personal-improvement